splunk/public-o11y-docs/gdi/opentelemetry/components.rst

      - Exports metrics, logs, and traces to Kafka using a synchronous producer.
      - Metrics, logs, traces
    * - :ref:`loadbalancingexporter` (``loadbalancing``)
-     - Exports metrics, logs, and traces using a routing key.
+     - Exports metrics, logs, and traces to different back-ends.
      - Metrics, logs, traces
    * - :ref:`logging-exporter` (``logging``)
      - Exports data to the console.
 By default, ``logging`` doesn't send its output to Windows Event Viewer.
 Run the Splunk Distribution of OpenTelemetry Collector directly from the PowerShell terminal to send output to the Windows Event Viewer.